joshuajung/116117bot/README.md

 🦠 Please use this responsibly to keep it available and functional.

+## You may also like…
+…my project [Impfterminmonitor.de](https://www.impfterminmonitor.de), which provides an easy way to track appointment availability using a clean web interface.

 ## Requirements
 * Node.js (>v14)
 * If you want to receive push notifications for available appointments, a [Pushover](https://pushover.net) account.